Table of contents

 Auscultation: Using a stethoscope, the doctor listens to body sounds such as heartbeat, waterborne sounds, and carotid and femoral artery sounds.

-An electrocardiogram or ECG: this examination corresponds to the electrical activity of the heart via electrodes placed at the ankles, the handles, and on the chest.
+An electrocardiogram or ECG: This examination corresponds to the electrical activity of the heart via electrodes placed at the ankles, the handles, and on the chest.

 Condition monitoring applications